$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Dynamics of an open system for a symmetric Hamiltonian

-The $\rho_{\mathcal{G}}(t)$ computed from Eq.~\eqref{rhoGt_eta_uni} is a legitimate density matrix in $\eta$-pseudo space with unit trace.
-The usual Hermitian density matrix $\rho(t)$, in a closed system, evolved via a $\mathcal{PT-}$symmetric $H$ would not preserve trace since $H\neq H^{\dagger}$ and the commutator structure of the Schr\"{o}dinger equation is not formed
+The $\rho_{\mathcal{G}}(t)$ computed from Eq.~\eqref{rhoGt_eta_uni} is a legitimate density matrix in $\eta$-inner product space with unit trace.
+The usual Hermitian density matrix is $\rho(t)=\sum_{ij}\rho_{ij}\ket{E_i}\bra{E_j}$, where $\ket{E_i}\bra{E_j}$s are made by the eigenvectors of the governing Hamiltonian and its complex conjugate.
+When evolved via a $\mathcal{PT-}$symmetric $H$ (different left and right eigenvectors), $\rho(t)$ does not preserve trace since $H\neq H^{\dagger}$ and the commutator structure of the Schr\"{o}dinger equation is not formed

 From this, we have